stephenrong/mutation-paper/README.md

 Stephen Rong, Luke Buerer, Christy L. Rhine, Jing Wang, Kamil J. Cygan, and William G. Fairbrother

 Scripts for the evolutionary simulations and mathematical model described in the paper.
-Simulations are initialized on a 'genome' of random sequences or human exon sequences.
-Substitutions are drawn in proportion to estimated relative mutation (ERM) rates from Carlson et al. (Nature Communiations 2018) based on 7-mer sequence context.
-Simulations are run under models with (analogous to exons) or without purifying selection against changes to the protein coding sequence (analogous to introns).
+Simulations are initialized on a genome of random sequences or human exon sequences.
+Substitutions are drawn in proportion to estimated relative mutation (ERM) rates from Carlson et al. (Nature Communiations 2018) based on 7-mer sequence contexts.
+Simulations are run under models with purifying selection (exons) or without purifying selection (introns)

 Scripts written by Stephen Rong (PhD Candidate, Fairbrother Lab, Brown University).
 Have questions?
 Contact stephen[underscore]rong[at]brown[dot]edu or post a git issue.